If you run a small workshop, Etsy shop, or local customization studio, you’ve probably asked yourself a few times:

 Ready to Plan Your Upgrade Path?

+If you’re comfortable with acrylic and wood on a CO₂ laser and starting to get more metal requests, a 6-in-1 workstation can turn your shop into a compact metal fabrication corner.
 Use this guide as a roadmap, explore the tutorials linked above, and when you’re ready, take a closer look at the GWEIKE M-Series to see how it fits your workload and space.